adu3010/adu3010/README.md

 👯 I'm actively seeking opportunities in the field of Data Analytics and open to collaborating on exciting data-driven projects.

-🎯 Goal: To secure an entry-level Data Analyst role and contribute to data-driven solutions that drive business growth. ⚡ Fun fact: I enjoy participating in data science competitions and hackathons to sharpen my skills.

 Areas of Expertise: